You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Discussion

+Our work opens a plethora of avenues for future research.
+First, at a high level, the Isotonic Mechanism may be applied to other contexts.
+For instance, in player valuation, each soccer player is rated by sports performance analysis agencies such as the FIFA Index and InStat.
+However, the team manager possesses additional private information regarding the players' strengths and health conditions.
+Another potential application arises in the second-hand market: a car leasing company may sell vehicles that have been rated by a vehicle valuation agency, yet the company also holds private information about the reliability of these used cars.

-Perhaps the most pressing extension is concerned with the utility of the owner.
-Moving away from the assumption that the utility function is an arbitrary or unknown convex function, interestingly, it may be possible to obtain a more fine-grained truthful mechanism may be obtained regarding a specific convex utility function.
-For example, we have the following result, with its proof deferred to the Appendix. \begin{proposition} Assume that the noise terms $z_1, \ldots, z_n$ are i.i.d.~random variables with mean 0 and the overall utility is $U(\widehat\bR) = \|\widehat\bR\|^2$.
-Then the collection of all lines passing through the origin in $\R^n$,
+Next, from a theoretical perspective, Theorem~\ref{thm:compare} shows that pairwise comparisons are necessary but not sufficient for truthfulness; a related technical question is to identify all pairwise-comparison-based knowledge partitions that are truthful.
+Furthermore, a pressing theoretical challenge concerns the author's utility.
+Relaxing the assumption of an arbitrary, unknown convex utility function may allow for a more fine-grained truthful mechanism if the utility function is known.
+For instance, consider the following result, with its proof deferred to the Appendix.

+\begin{proposition} Assume that $z_1, \ldots, z_n$ are i.i.d.\ random variables with mean 0 and that the overall utility is $U(\br) = \|\br\|^2$.
+Then the collection of all lines passing through the origin in $\mathbb{R}^n$,

-is a truthful knowledge partition.\footnote{An knowledge element of this partition is invariant with respect to the sign change: $\{a \bu: a \in \R\} = \{a (-\bu): a \in \R\}$.
-This shows that this knowledge partition is topologically equivalent to an $(n-1)$-sphere with antipodes identified, which is better known as the real projective space of dimension $n-1$.
+is a truthful knowledge partition.\footnote{A knowledge element of this partition is invariant under sign changes: $\{a \bu: a \in \mathbb{R}\} = \{a (-\bu): a \in \mathbb{R}\}$.
+Consequently, this knowledge partition is topologically equivalent to an $(n-1)$-sphere with antipodes identified, also known as the real projective space of dimension $n-1$.
 Note that this knowledge partition is not separated by piecewise smooth surfaces.} \end{proposition}